-Provide a brief descriptive biography of the PI, including his or her accomplishments, education and training, professional experience, awards and honors, publications relevant to cancer research, and a brief overview of the PI's specific aims, if selected, to receive the award.
+Provide a brief descriptive biography of the PI, that includes their accomplishments, education, training, professional experiences, awards and honors, publications relevant to cancer research, and a brief overview of the PI's specific aims, if selected, to receive the award.
 This section of the application must be prepared by the PI.
 If the application is approved for funding, this section will be made publicly available on CPRIT's website.
 PIs are advised not to include information that they consider confidential or proprietary when preparing this section.

-Applications that are missing 1 or more of these components; exceed the specified page, word, or budget limits; or do not meet the eligibility requirements listed above will be administratively withdrawn without review.
+Applications that are missing 1 or more of these components, exceed the specified page, word, or budget limits, or do not meet the eligibility requirements listed above will be administratively withdrawn without review.